 Within the first five minutes of Wednesday’s episode, Mariah’s dagger-like eyes are fixated on Nicki.
 And it’s clear she is already annoyed by the rapper’s focus on the first contestant’s outfit.

-THE brawl that caused all the pre-season chaos and cat fighting.
+Wednesday’s episode centers on building up an impending brawl that halts production; presumably, THE brawl that caused all the pre-season chaos and cat fighting.
 Footage of what looks like a fight between Mariah and Nicki is spliced with snippets of the resulting media backlash before we’re jolted back to reality with a prompt “6 HOURS EARLIER…” as a lead in to the day’s first audition; very Bad Girls Club.

 While we’re left hanging temporarily, producers managed to squeeze in some of the magic that makes Idol great before bringing it back to the feisty females and their squabbles.